The life and times of Lincoln's river

 The Sangamon weaves a familiar track across central Illinois.
 Like most rivers of its age it is crooked—"crookeder," as a Springfield fisherman once described it, "than a politician."
 To the consternation of mapmakers, the Sangamon has changed its course many times in the 200 years since white man started keeping track of it, and its valley is littered with orphaned oxbow lakes and backwaters.
 Even now, only a century-and-a-half since he first floated down it on a flatboat, Lincoln would have trouble recognizing parts of it; its terminus on the Illinois River, for example, is fully two miles south of where it was in the 1830s.

-Just south of the Sanganois the river runs through the Sangamon Bottom, as the Sangamon valley is known in those parts.
+Just south of the Sanganois, the river runs through the Sangamon Bottom, as the Sangamon valley is known in those parts.
 The grain farmers and stockmen of Cass County have been farming the Bottom since the 1830s, betting their muscle and luck against the floods and mosquitoes that plagued the lowlands.
-The Bottom is fringed on the south by steep bluffs, sudden and surprising interruptions of the flat landscape that jut up from the horizon more than 200 feet in some places.
+The Bottom is fringed on the south by steep water-carved bluffs, who stand more than 200 feet above the floodplain in some places.
 The road that runs through the Bottom from Beardstown to Chandlerville runs along the shoulders of these bluffs, where are nestled prosperous-looking houses and barns of the men and women who farm the flat, black-dirt fields that stretch from the bluffs down to the Sangamon.
 The Sangamon Bottom, is as unexpected as it is beautiful, a piece of New England on the prairie.

 Reynolds' explanation, like the others, was "romantic nonsense," according to Virgil Vogel, author of Indian Place Names in Illinois.
 Vogel argues that the name is a cognate of the Michigan word saginaw. which means "place of the outlet" or "river mouth."
 The French explorer Charlevoix wrote in his journal in 1721 of passing the river "Saguimont;" it seems likely to Vogel that one of Charlevoix's Indian guides pointed to the mouth of the Sangamon, and called out "river mouth" in his own language.
 Charlevoix, "mistaking this for the name of the stream itself and committing what he heard to French orthography," recorded it as Saugimont, the name which survives today (in slightly altered form) as Sangamon.